 NFPA 70E: Electrical Safety in the Workplace, 2018 Ed.

-Available on 10/20/2017 Keep the workplace safe from electrical hazards using the 2018 edition of NFPA 70E®.
+Keep the workplace safe from electrical hazards using the 2018 edition of NFPA 70E®.
 In a fraction of a second, an electrical incident can claim lives and cause permanently disabling injuries.
-In fact, hundreds of deaths and thousands of burn injuries occur each year due to shock, electrocution, More »
+In fact, hundreds of deaths and thousands of burn injuries occur each year due to shock, electrocution, arc flash, and More »

 In a fraction of a second, an electrical incident can claim lives and cause permanently disabling injuries.
 In fact, hundreds of deaths and thousands of burn injuries occur each year due to shock, electrocution, arc flash, and arc blast -- and most could be prevented through compliance with NFPA 70E: Standard for Electrical Safety in the Workplace®.

 Originally developed at OSHA's request, NFPA 70E responds to the latest information about the effects of arc flash, arc blast, and direct current (dc) hazards, and recent developments in electrical design and Personal Protective Equipment (PPE).
 It provides vital information that helps you comply with OSHA 1910 Subpart S and OSHA 1926 Subpart K.

 Make sure everyone goes home at night.
 New NFPA 70E explicitly states that the first priority must be the elimination of the hazard.

 The Standard continues to evolve to address risk assessment and introduces human factors, such as human error, as part of that assessment.
 Annex Q, Human Performance and Workplace Electrical Safety, is included to provide guidance.
 NFPA 70Eemphasizes the need to use the hierarchy of risk controls, by moving it from an informational note into the text of the Standard.
 NFPA 70E now explicitly states that the first priority must be the elimination of the hazard.